FAMILY DEVELOPMENT, education & SUPPORT SERVICES

 Parents receive a certificate upon completion of a curriculum, approximately six sessions, and incentives such as car seats, strollers, diapers, and more.
 Individual and group classes are offered in both English and Spanish.

-Funded in party by: Early Childhood Iowa through Siouxland Human Investment Partnership (SHIP), Shared Vision Grant.
+Funded in party by: Early Childhood Iowa through Siouxland Human Investment Partnership (SHIP) and private donations.

 family development Programs